 Apocalyptic Log: His video project, initially meant to be focusing on the twelve tribes of Israel, turns into this.

 Noah's cousin and close friend, Milo was haunted by the Slender Man during the time he visited Noah in 2008.
-He committed suicide in 2010, and Noah's inspection of the video recordings he made in 2008 reveal that the Slender Man may have had an influence in Milo's death.
+He committed suicide in 2010, and Noah's inspection of the video recordings he made in 2008 reveal that the Slender Man may have had an influence on the event of Milo's death.

-Weirdness Magnet: Let's see... mother was a member of a Slendy-worshipping cult?
+Weirdness Magnet: Let's see: mother belonged a Slendy-worshipping cult?
 Check.
-Involved in a mysterious fire as a child?
+Father murdered?
 Check.
+Stalked by the Slender Man throughout his life?
+Check.
 Received treatment from Dr. Corenthal?
-Check.
-Followed by Slendy as an adult?
 Check.
 Targeted (and possibly driven to suicide) by the Collective?
 Check and mate.

 Noah's friend (and YouTube follower) who invites him to stay with her during Thanksgiving break.
 However, the influence of the Collective follows, leading to Sarah becoming involved with the Noah's problems for a while.